F0rsythe/obs/IT masters course/Module 1.md

 ### Scope
 Some entities choose which of the systems to pen-test.
 1. White box pen-test: knowing the environment before you pen-test
 2. Black box pen-test: pen-testing without no knowledge of the system.
-SIm
+Simulating an attack.
+3. Grey bo